sarahdurks/express-js-notes/README.md

 - HTML routes were created: GET /notes returns the notes.html file.
 GET * returns the index.html file.
 - API routes were  created: GET /api/notes reads the db.json file and return all saved notes as JSON.
 POST /api/notes receives a new note to save on the request body, add it to the db.json file, and then return the new note to the client.

+### Future work
+- [ ] Address usability aspect of trash can icons/notes sidebar.
+What is clickable and what deletes UI/UX wise not ideal.

 ### Visuals 👀

 #### From assignment: